 The Strategy Team took this information and decided to focus on the development of a mental health awareness campaign.

-The campaign launched in the month of May, which is observed annually as Mental Health Awareness month.
+The campaign launched in the month of May of 2021, which is observed annually as Mental Health Awareness month.
 The first event was a proclamation signing by the Fannin County Board of Commissioners declaring the month of May as Mental Health Awareness Month in Fannin County.

 "The goal of this campaign is to implement a community educational anti-stigma intervention and prevention campaign to change negative stereotypes around mental health," said Anna Speessen, Strategy Team Leader and Mental Health Awareness Campaign Coordinator.